jrfastab/match-interface/README.md

 Refer to the instructions in the [installation guide](https://github.com/match-interface/match/blob/master/INSTALL.md) to quickly start using the Match interface.

+# Tutorial

+Example tutorials can be found in the [tutorial](https://github.com/match-interface/match/blob/master/doc/tutorial) section.

 # Software Overview

 The Match interface software consists primarily of two components.